pjakiela/ECON523/exercises/E4-DD2.md

 exercises, you can use the `return list` command to see which locals are saved when you run the `summarize` command.
 Define a local macro `cutoff` equal to the 75th percentile of the variable `meantba`.
 Then immediately create a new variable `high_exp` that is an indicator for DHS clusters where the level of TBA use prior to the ban exceeded the cutoff we just calculated.
-What is the mean of `high_exposure`?
+What is the mean of `high_exp`?

 ### Question 7